How The White House Got 2 Pharma Rivals To Work Together On COVID-19 Vaccine

 The Defense Production Act, which gives the government the power to compel companies to support war effort, provided some "implicit" incentive for the companies to cooperate, administration officials said.
 "You have the potential to use the DPA if there isn't cooperation," one of the officials said.

-The resulting agreement came with an invocation of the DPA that helped accelerate some J&J vaccine deliveries to May that had earlier been set for June, and also will provide assistance to Merck.
+The resulting agreement came with an invocation of the DPA that helped accelerate some J&J vaccine deliveries to May that had earlier been set for June.
+It also will provide assistance to Merck.
 President Biden announced J&J would be running its U.S. facilities "24/7" to speed vaccine out the door.

-Merck said it would receive up to $268.8 million in government funding to help make adjustments to its facilities, where it will help fill vials with J&J's vaccine, and eventually also produce the drug substance used in the J&J vaccine.
+Merck said it would receive up to $268.8 million in government funding to make adjustments to its facilities, where it will fill vials with J&J's vaccine and eventually also produce the drug substance used in the J&J vaccine.
 In a brief statement, Johnson & Johnson said it was "pleased to collaborate" with Merck on the arrangement to boost production.

-The officials said getting Merck involved will vastly increase production of the Johnson and Johnson vaccine in the "medium term."
-That capacity may be needed to produce doses to vaccinate children, an official said, or to make a booster if variants make the current vaccine
+The officials said getting Merck involved will vastly increase production of the Johnson & Johnson vaccine in the "medium term."
+That capacity may be needed to produce doses to vaccinate children, an official said, or to make a booster if variants diminish the efficacy of the current vaccine.